cdoublev/css/doc/serialize/README.md

 CSS values are currently represented either as a `List` or a plain object, with a `type` property.

 *Serialize a CSS value* accepts a single longhand declaration, or a list of declarations for a shorthand that must be reduced into a single declaration.
-Then the declaration value is represented as a list (plain array) of CSS component values, as defined in step 2.

-This step 2 must reduce the list to represent the declaration value according to the shortest-serialization principle.
+Then the declaration value is represented as a list (plain array) of CSS component values, as defined in step 2, which must reduce it to represent the declaration value according to the shortest-serialization principle.

-`serializeCSSComponentValueList()` is a custom abstraction of its steps 3 to 5, which serialize the list without regard to any defined `type`, and can be used by other serialization functions:
+`serializeCSSComponentValueList()` is a custom abstraction of steps 3 to 5 that serialize the list without considering its `type`, and that can be used by other serialization functions:

   > 3. Remove any `<whitespace-token>`s from components.
   > 4. Replace each component value in components with the result of invoking serialize a CSS component value.